raspberrypi/documentation/linux/kernel/building.md

 This has the advantage of keeping your kernel separate from the kernel image managed by the system and any automatic update tools, and allowing you to easily revert to a stock kernel in the event that your kernel cannot boot.

 Finally, plug the card into the Pi and boot it!

-## Links

-Building / cross-compiling on/for other operating systems

-- Pidora
-- ArchLinux
-- RaspBMC
-- OpenELEC